34 notices sent to businesses in Sedgwick County believed to be open, sheriff talks enforcement and education

-SEDGWICK COUNTY, Kan.
-(KSNW) The Sedgwick County Health Department issued 34 notices on Monday to non-essential businesses believed to still be open during the stay-at-home order.
+WICHITA, Kan.
+(KSNW) – The Sedgwick County Health Department issued 34 notices on Monday to non-essential businesses believed to still be open during the stay-at-home order.

 “Just comply with the order,” said Sedgwick County Sheriff Jeff Easter.